kdave/btrfs-progs/Documentation/btrfs-scrub.rst

         It's possible to set a per-device limit via file :file:`sysfs/fs/btrfs/FSID/devinfo/scrub_speed_max`.
 In that case
         the limit is printed on the *Rate:* line if option *-d* is specified, or without it on a single-device filesystem.
+Read more about tat in section about :ref:`scrub IO limiting<scrub-io-limiting>`.

         .. code-block:: none